-A. A decision reached by the hearing body or a sanction imposed by the Chief Student Conduct Officer, the Assistant Director of OSC, and/or the Residential Conduct Officer may be appealed by accused students or complainants to the Vice President of Student Affairs within five (5) working days of being notified of the decision.
+A. A decision reached by the hearing body or a sanction imposed by the Chief Student Conduct Officer, the Assistant Director of OSC, the Director of University Housing, and/or the Residential Conduct Officer may be appealed by accused students or, in cases of physical violence or sexual assault, by the complainants to the Vice President for Student Affairs within five (5) working days of being notified of the decision.
 If the student is notified of the decision by letter, the student has five (5) working days from the posted dated stamped on the envelope to make an appeal.
-Such appeals shall be in writing and shall be delivered to the Vice President of Student Affairs and/or Chief Student Conduct Officer or his/her designee.
+Such appeals shall be in writing and shall be delivered to the Vice President for Student Affairs and/or Chief Student Conduct Officer or his/her designee.
 The rendered sanction is in effect as of the date identified on the sanction letter, or until an appeal is granted.